Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: The axioms of constructive gravity

 where

-We can use the Lie algebra morphism (\ref{LieJ2}) to derive an infinitesimal version of the first fundamental requirement (\ref{DiffeoReq}). \begin{theorem} Let $\mathcal{L} = L \cdot \mathrm{d}^4x$ be the Lagrangian of a diffeormorphism invariant field theory on $J^2F$, i.e., $\mathcal{L}$ is assumed to satisfy condition (\ref{DiffeoReq}).
-Then the coordinate expression $L$ necessarily satisfies the following system of first-order, linear partial differential equations:
+We now use the Lie algebra morphism (\ref{LieJ2}) to derive an infinitesimal version of the first fundamental requirement (\ref{DiffeoReq}). \begin{theorem} Let $\mathcal{L} = L \mathrm{d}^4x$ be the Lagrangian of a diffeomorphism invariant field theory on $J^2F$, i.e., $\mathcal{L}$ is assumed to satisfy condition (\ref{DiffeoReq}).
+Then the coordinate expression $L$ necessarily satisfies the following system of first-order, linear partial differential equations,

-where $L_{:m} := \frac{\partial L}{\partial x^m}$, $L^{:A} := \frac{\partial L}{ \partial v_A}$, etc. . \end{theorem} \begin{proof} Expressing condition (\ref{DiffeoReq}) infinitesimally, by utilizing the Lie algebra morphism (\ref{LieJ2}) for an arbitrary vector field $\xi \in \Gamma(TM)$ yields an equation with left-hand side given by applying $\xi_{J^2F}$ on $L$ and right-hand side given by the infinitesimal of the pullback action of $\phi$ on $\Lambda^4M$.
-As $\xi \in \Gamma(TM)$ was assumed arbitrary, we can choose the individual components s.t. we can isolate specific contributions to the equation.
+where $L_{:m} \vcentcolon= \frac{\partial L}{\partial x^m}$, $L^{:A} \vcentcolon= \frac{\partial L}{ \partial v_A}$, etc. \end{theorem} \begin{proof} Expressing condition (\ref{DiffeoReq}) infinitesimally, by utilizing the Lie algebra morphism (\ref{LieJ2}) for an arbitrary vector field $\xi \in \Gamma(TM)$, yields an equation with left-hand side given by applying $\xi_{J^2F}$ on $L$ and right-hand side given by the infinitesimal of the pullback action of $\phi$ on $\Lambda^4M$.
+As $\xi \in \Gamma(TM)$ was assumed arbitrary, we can choose the individual components s.t.~specific contributions to the equations are isolated.
 These then have to be satisfied independently.
-Several suitable choices for the vector field components then yield precisely the above PDE. \end{proof}
+Several suitable choices for the vector field components then yield precisely PDE system (\ref{DiffeoEqn}). \end{proof}

-This system of $140$ first-order, linear partial differential equations for the Lagrangian follows necessarily from the requirement of diffeomorphism invariance.
+This system of 140 first-order, linear partial differential equations for the Lagrangian follows necessarily from the requirement of diffeomorphism invariance.
 Conversely, every solution to this PDE yields a valid candidate Lagrangian to describe the gravitational dynamics.
 The problem of constructing gravitational dynamics is thus rephrased as computing the general solution to (\ref{DiffeoEqn}).
-This is an enormous advantage.
-As solving partial differential equations is a frequently occurring problem in almost all areas of research, the underlying theory is extensively developed (cf. \cite{seiler2009involution}, \cite{hormander2004analysis},\cite{hormander1994analysis}, \cite{hormander2009analysis}, \cite{hormander2015analysis}, \cite{Hilbert}).
-Furthermore, note that the only quantity appearing in (\ref{DiffeoEqn}) that explicitly depends on the specific gravitational field is the vertical coefficient $C^{Am}_{Bn}$.
+This is an enormous advantage: As solving partial differential equations is a frequently occurring problem in almost all areas of research, the underlying theory is extensively developed \cite{Clebsch_1866,Courant_1937,Seiler_2010}.
+Furthermore, note that the only quantity appearing in (\ref{DiffeoEqn}) that explicitly depends on the specific gravitational field is the vertical coefficient $C^{Bm}_{An}$.
 This allows for a unified treatment of the PDE, irrespective of the precise gravitational field at hand.